Skip to content

 Hertfordshire suicide audit

 The suicide audit aims to give a view of deaths by suicide within Hertfordshire compared to the rest of the UK.
 This information can be used to inform the suicide prevention strategy and planned actions.
-The most recent suicide audit for Hertfordshire is now available in the following link: Suicide Audit 2019 - 2021 (hertshealthevidence.org)
+The most recent suicide audit for Hertfordshire is now available in the following link: Suicide Audit 2021 - 2023

-• This suicide audit for Hertfordshire is the second to include three years of data.
+• This suicide audit for Hertfordshire is the fourth to include three years of data

-• It provides an overview of deaths in Hertfordshire given a Coroner’s conclusion of suicides at inquests held between 1 January 2019 and 31 December 2021.
+• It provides an overview of deaths in Hertfordshire given a coroner’s conclusion of suicides at inquests held between 1st of January 2021 and the 31st of December 2023.

 • The audit uses information from files held by the coroner service and has been carried out to a robust and repeatable methodology introduced in 2017.

-• 101 coroners inquests had a conclusion of suicide in 2019, 62 in 2020, and 40 in 2021.
-The Coroners Court closed for parts of 2020 and 2021 due to the COVID-19 pandemic, resulting in fewer inquests taking place in these years.
-The lower number of inquests with a conclusion of suicides in 2020 and 2021 should not be interpreted as a reduction in the number of suicides but rather is likely reflective of the lower number of inquests occurring in 2020 and 2021.
+• 99 coroners inquests had a conclusion of suicide in 2023, 87 in 2022, and 44 in 2021.
+Due to the Coroners Court closing for parts of 2020 and 2021 as a result of the COVID-19 pandemic, fewer inquests took place, accounting for the lower numbers in these years.
+This should not be interpreted as a reduction in the number of suicides but rather is reflective of the lower number of inquests occurring in 2020 and 2021.

 Queries may be directed to: SuicidePreventionHerts@hertfordshire.gov.uk